swarup-p/VSD_Physical_Design_Workshop/README.md

 ![](/snapshots_lab_session/Day2/D2_lab_floorplan_view.JPG)

-Zoom in on the floorplan and it can be noticed that the standard cells that arre yet to be placed are accumulated at the bottom.
+Zoom in on the floorplan and it can be noticed that the standard cells that are yet to be placed are accumulated at the bottom.

 ![](/snapshots_lab_session/Day2/D2_lab_magic_stdcell.JPG)